 I can clearly see the reason for complaining against this because the intention of the product seems rather malicious.

-“We apologise if any offence has been caused by selling this product; that was never our intention."
+I call shenanigans.
+Go ahead and replace it with a Panda shaped punching bag, I'm sure PETA wouldn't mind at all.“We apologise if any offence has been caused by selling this product; that was never our intention."

 "Kick him here" seems like it was thought out with conviction rather than an honest mistake.